 We tested the GT Speed on track at Silverstone, where it behaved remarkably well for such a heavy, luxury car.
 Its steering is rather light but the handling is impressively neutral, allowing the nose to turn into the corner with bite, before the car powers out of the bend with just a hint of oversteer.

-Acceleration from 0-60mph takes 3.6 seconds and a top speed of 207mph is enough to put the Aston Martin DB11 in the shade, as well as many light aircraft.
+Acceleration from 0-60mph was dispatched in 3.6 seconds and a top speed of 207mph is enough to put the Aston Martin DB11 in the shade, as well as many light aircraft.
 It isn’t quite as rabid as the shrill Ferrari 812 Superfast, though, which has evolved into more of a razor-sharp supercar than a grand tourer.

-The same engine is fitted in the GT Speed but tuned to produce 650bhp.
+The 'standard' W12 engine is no longer available but the same engine in the GT Speed is tuned to produce 650bhp.
 This cuts the 0-60mph dash to 3.5 seconds and increases top speed to 208mph.
 The power delivery is smooth, so it never feels vicious, but the car picks up so much speed in a straight line that the figures are entirely believable.